Quasi-fibered boundary pseudodifferential operators: Introduction

+In this diagram, the first column corresponds to Theorem~\ref{para.1}, the items $\k,\QFB$ in the middle column correspond to Corollary~\ref{para.2} while the last column corresponds to a suspended version of Corollary~\ref{para.2}, namely, Theorem~\ref{ksm.38} below.
+The item $ \QFB, \sus$ in the middle of the diagram corresponds to a suspended version of Corollary~\ref{pch.1}, namely a pseudodifferential characterization of the inverse of an operator of the form $\eth_Z+\eth_V$ with $\eth_Z$ the Hodge-deRham operator of a $\QFB$ metric $g_Z$ and $\eth_V$ the Hodge-deRham operator of some Euclidean space.
+An arrow from one item to another indicates that the first item is used in a proof establishing the second item.
+For instance, the arrow from $\QFB,\sus$ to $\QFB$ indicates that the proof of Theorem~\ref{para.1} on a $\QFB$ manifold of depth $k+1$ uses the suspended version of Corollary~\ref{pch.1} in depth $k$.

 The paper is organized as follows.
 In \S~\ref{vf.0} we review the notion of $\QFB$ metrics, $\QAC$ metrics and $\Qb$ metrics.
 This is used in \S~\ref{ds.0} to construct the $\QFB$ double space and the $\Qb$ double space.
 We then define pseudodifferential $\QFB$ operators and $\Qb$ operators in \S~\ref{ts.0}.
 The $\QFB$ and $\Qb$ triple spaces are introduced in \S~\ref{tris.0}, yielding corresponding composition results in \S~\ref{com.0}.
 In \S~\ref{sm.0}, we introduce the principal symbol of pseudodifferential $\QFB$ operators, as well as various normal operators, leading to the notion of fully elliptic $\QFB$ operator.
 In \S~\ref{mp.0}, we obtain criteria for $\QFB$ operators and $\Qb$ operators to act on weighted $L^2$ spaces and show that fully elliptic differential $\QFB$ operators are Fredholm when acting on suitable $\QFB$ Sobolev spaces.
 In \S~\ref{smb.0}, we introduce the principal symbol of $\Qb$ operators as well as normal operators and explain how the edge double space of \cite{MazzeoEdge, AG} naturally arises on the front faces of the $\Qb$ double space associated to maximal boundary hypersurfaces.
-Finally, in \S~\ref{do.0}, we construct a parametrix in the $\QFB$ calculus for certain Dirac operators associated to a $\QFB$ metric and prove Theorem~\ref{T:L2_form_decay}.
+We take this as an opportunity to describe the results about edge operators that we will need.
+In \S~\ref{do.0}, we construct a parametrix in the $\QFB$ calculus for certain Dirac operators associated to a $\QFB$ metric modulo some assumptions and prove Theorem~\ref{para.1} when the underlying $\QFB$ manifold is of depth $2$.
+To extend this result to arbitrary depth, we introduce in \S~\ref{kqfb.0} $\k,\QFB$ operators, a pseudodifferential calculus adapted to the study of the low energy limit of the resolvent of a Dirac $\QFB$ operator.
+After introducing a triple space for this calculus in \S~\ref{tkqfb.0}, we obtain in \S~\ref{ckqfb.0} good composition results.
+After introducing symbol maps in \S~\ref{ksm.0}, we can finally provide in \S~\ref{qfble.0} a pseudodifferential characterization of the low energy limit of the resolvent of a Dirac $\QFB$ operator modulo some inductive assumption.
+The inverse Fourier transform of this pseudodifferential characterization is given in \S~\ref{ift.0}, while \S~\ref{sle.0} provides a suspended version of the results of \S~\ref{qfble.0}.
+Finally, all these results are combined in \S~\ref{HdR.0} to derive our main result Theorem~\ref{para.1}.